What is a Sound Bath?

 How much does a sound bath cost?

 There are many recorded options available for free online.
-Prices for group sound baths vary ($15-$100) based on the number of participants, session length, and other modalities included.
-Private sessions are typically the most expensive, costing $100+ per hour.
+Prices for group sound baths vary ($15-$100) based on the number of participants, session length, and modalities included.
+Private sessions are the most expensive, costing $100+ per hour.

 What will I feel during a sound bath?